PIM prerequisites

 Asset Families

-- Create asset families in your PIM for each type of media you want to manage (e.g., "Product Photos", "Technical Documents", "Videos").
+• Create Asset Families in your PIM for each type of media you want to manage (e.g., "Product Photos", "Technical Documents", "Videos").

-- Link assets to your products using asset collection attributes.
+• Link assets to your products using Asset collection Attributes.

-- Ensure the media files are uploaded and properly linked.
+• Ensure the media files are uploaded and properly linked.

-- Make sure each product family's attribute used as the main image is set to an asset collection attribute.
+• Make sure each product Family's attribute used as the main image is set to an Asset collection Attribute.

-pim_catalog_image) are not displayed in Digital Showroom.
-You must use asset families and asset collection attributes for all product media.To learn more, see What is an asset family? on the Akeneo PIM help center.
+To learn more, see What is an asset family? on the Akeneo PIM help center.

-Catalog for Apps
+Catalogs for Apps

 Digital Showroom uses the Akeneo PIM Catalogs for Apps feature to define the scope of products shared with the application.
-A catalog must be set up and enabled in your PIM for the Connect App after the connection is activated.
+A catalog must be set up and enabled in your PIM for the Digital Showroom Connect App after the connection is activated.

-- After activating the Digital Showroom Connect App, open the catalog configuration in your PIM (you can access it directly from Admin > PIM Settings > Open PIM Catalog in Digital Showroom).
+After activating the Digital Showroom Connect App, open the catalog configuration in your Akeneo PIM — you can navigate there directly by clicking PIM Catalog in Admin > PIM Settings in Digital Showroom.
+Enable the catalog and configure the Channel, locales, and any product selection criteria you want to apply.

-- Make sure the catalog is enabled before expecting products to appear in Digital Showroom.
+Make sure the catalog is enabled before expecting products to appear in Digital Showroom.

 To learn more, see How to configure a catalog for an App on the Akeneo PIM help center.